Gruntfuggly/mermaid-export/README.md

 | `mermaid-export.css`        |         | CSS styling file                                                                   |
 | `mermaid-export.debug`      | false   | Enable an output channel for debugging                                             |

+The paths for the config and css files can be absolute, or relative to the workspace folder.

 The configuration file is JSON format, e.g.:

 ```json